Bone Marrow Transplant

 Bone marrow transplant (BMT) is a type of therapy for people with certain types of cancer or other diseases.
-A bone marrow transplant is done by taking cells that are found in the bone marrow called stem cells.
+A BMT is done by taking cells that are found in the bone marrow called stem cells.
 These cells are filtered.
-They are then either given back to the donor or to another person.
-The goal of BMT is to put healthy bone marrow cells into a person after his or her own unhealthy bone marrow has been treated to kill the abnormal cells.
+They're then given back to the donor (autologous transplant) or to another person (allogeneic transplant).
+The goal of BMT is to put healthy bone marrow cells into a person after their own unhealthy bone marrow has been treated to kill the abnormal cells.

-Bone marrow transplant has been used since 1968 to treat diseases such as:
+BMT has been used since 1968 to treat diseases, such as:

 - Aplastic anemia

 Bone marrow is the soft, spongy tissue inside bones.
 It's where most of the body's blood cells develop and are stored.
 The cells that make other blood cells are called stem cells.
 It's the stem cells that are needed in BMT.
 The most basic of the stem cells is called the pluripotent stem cell.
 This is different than other blood cells in these ways:

 - Renewal.
 It's able to reproduce another cell identical to itself.

 - Differentiation.
 It's able to make one or more types of more mature cells.

 Stem cells can either be collected from the circulating cells in the blood (the peripheral system) or from the bone marrow: